theopn/theovim/help-doc.md

 - <leader> y: Copy to '+' clipboard (should work for both MacOS and Linux with X11 window server)

-## Spell Check

-- <C-s>: In insert mode, fix the nearest spelling error and put the cursor back; in normal mode, toggle spelling suggestion on the cursor
-- <leader> + s + t: set sspell!

 ## Help